🏠 / Best Stocks & Shares ISA

 Can I have both a Cash ISA and Stocks and Shares ISA?

-Yes, you can hold both types of ISA simultaneously.
-Your total contributions across all ISAs must stay within the £20,000 annual limit.
-Many people use Cash ISAs for emergency funds and shorter-term goals, while using Stocks and Shares ISAs for longer-term wealth building.
+Yes, you can hold both types, but total contributions must stay within the £20,000 annual limit.
+Many use Cash ISAs for short-term savings or emergencies and Stocks and Shares ISAs for longer-term wealth building.

 Stocks and Shares ISA Guide